Vincent-the-gamer/vitepress-starter/README.md

 </p>

 > [!NOTE]
-> Change the `base` option to '/' or remove it in `.vitepress/config.ts` if you don't need it.
+> Change the `base` option to '/' or remove it in `.vitepress/config.ts` if you don't need.

 # Features